Best Immersive Sims 2025

 While there have been several fan-made patches and mods released over the years to improve the game’s performance and visuals, you may just want to hold out for the upcoming sequel Bloodlines 2.

-Last but not least, System Shock 2 is a survival horror action RPG that helped set the standard for immersive sims and remains among the best the genre has to offer still to this day.
+Last but not least, System Shock 2 is a survival horror action RPG that helped set the standard for immersive sims and remains among the greatest the genre has to offer still to this day.

 In spite of all this, System Shock 2 still manages to find ways to poke holes in your armor and remind you who’s really in control via unpredictable enemy encounters and resource scarcity.